Characters: Yu-Gi-Oh! Main Characters

 - Purple Eyes

-- Sensitive Guy and Manly Man: Sensitive Guy to Jounouchi's Manly Man.
+- Sensitive Guy and Manly Man: Sensitive Guy to Jonouchi's Manly Man.

 - Shrinking Violet: Used to be one, but The Power of Friendship helped him get better.

-- Soul Jar: He and the Millenium Puzzle are this for Dark Yugi.
+- Soul Jar: He and the Millennium Puzzle are this for Dark Yugi.

-- The Strategist: He's the Yugi that comes up with the pair's master strategies.
+- The Strategist: At least in the English dub of the anime, he's the Yugi that comes up with the pair's master strategies in Duel Monsters (in the manga they work it out together).
 He even beat the Egyptian God Cards and Atem through strategy.